Maine is the least densely populated state east of the Mississippi. There are four Maine National Parks along with two affiliated sites.

 The park is 2,800 acres dedicated to protecting the grand "cottage" of America's 32nd President, Franklin D Roosevelt.
 Though it is located in Canada the only bridge to the island is located within Maine.

 Campobello Island became a favorite summer retreat for prominent families in the lat 19th century.
-Many of these prominent families built houses they called "cottages" though some are quite large and luxurious for that time period.
+Many of these prominent families built houses they called "cottages" though some were quite large and luxurious for that time period.

 James and Sara Roosevelt bought land and built a cottage here.
 Their son Franklin Delano Roosevelt grew up summering at the cottage and exploring the island.
 Later Eleanor Roosevelt and Franklin had their own cottage on the island.
 This cottage was an 1897 structure that they enlarged to 34 rooms.